Extra Service and Also Receives Compensation Policy

 - Work performed by academic and professional staff in a State payroll agency other than the one to which the employee is regularly assigned.

-- Special assignment performed by academic and professional staff at his or her own campus which is substantially different from an individual’s professional responsibilities.
+- Special assignment performed by academic and professional staff at their own campus which is substantially different from an individual’s professional responsibilities.
 Extra service assignments may be performed on the home campus but must be in addition to and must not interfere with the individual’s regular responsibilities.
 These assignments may involve, but are not limited to, teaching, research, and public service.
 Extra service must be closely monitored.
 It must be clearly demonstrated that any extra service exceeds that which is normally performed under the employee’s regular obligation.

 Extra service compensation must not be used in lieu of overtime for employees deemed non-exempt under The Fair Labor Standards Act.
 Overtime is a continuation of an employee’s normal job responsibilities.